 High sedimentation values are associated with stronger gluten.
 Sedimentation values can be in the range of 20 ml or less for low-protein wheat with weak gluten to as high as 70 ml or more for high-protein wheat with strong gluten.

-2.4.6 Falling Number (seconds)
+2.4.6 Falling Number

 The Falling Number System measures the alpha-amylase enzyme activity in grains and flour to detect sprout damage, optimise lour enzyme activity and guarantee soundness of traded grain.
 Alpha-amylase activity has direct impact on bread and pasta quality and adversely affects the malting process.
 A certain amount of alpha-amylase is necessary for proper baking to occur.
 The alpha-amylase breaks down starches to provide sugars to help fuel the fermentation process.
 The FN value has an inverse relationship with the alpha-amylase activity that means the higher the alpha-amylase activity, lower the FN value, and vice-versa.
 This method was given by Indian Institute of Wheat and Barley Research (IIWBR), Karnal, Haryana.